Home Opinion Why the EU–India FTA matters for Europe’s competitiveness

 The Competitiveness Catalyst

 India isn’t just a market; it’s a demographic powerhouse with 1.4 billion consumers and a burgeoning middle class hungry for European high-tech, machinery, and luxury goods.
-For EU industry, an FTA offers a release valve for stagnant domestic growth.
+For the EU industry, an FTA offers a release valve for stagnant domestic growth.
 More importantly, it provides a crucial “De-risking” alternative to China.
 By integrating with Indian supply chains, Europe can secure its electronics and pharmaceutical pipelines without relying on a single, geopolitical rival.

 Sidelining the US?